ewinapun/ewinapun.github.io/_projects/1_project.markdown

 focuses on the application for hydrocephalus; also applicable to other common pressure-induced medical conditions such as hypertension and glaucoma

-completely fill the microchannel with phosphate buffered saline (PBS) that mimics a wet in-vivo environment create a microbubble by a current-induced electrolysis from the nuclear cores via a current source chronically measure changes in impedence conducted through the liquid capillaries at the corners
+We completely filled the microchannel with phosphate buffered saline (PBS) that mimics a wet in-vivo environment.
+By a current-induced electrolysis from the nuclear cores via a current source, we created a microbubble from the middle of the channel.
+We chronically measure changes in impedence conducted through the liquid capillaries at the corners.

 ***